AlanMalikov777/TokenSharing/README.md

 Malikov Alan - Database and coonection it to the python, little part of 'protected' functions

-Kurmangali Sanzhar - readme.md file
+Kurmangali Sanzhar - readme.md file, database connection and support

 # Installation
 Firstly, you need to download 'Flask'